 This will involve setting clear policies for dealing with negative reviews and coverage online and offline.
 The policies might include guidelines, best practices, or templates to deal with a negative reputation proactively.

 Brand compliance happens when a franchisee maintains consistent messaging across all platforms, both offline and online.
 For instance, if the franchisor expects online campaigns done in a certain way, but a franchisee doesn't do it as directed, the franchisee is non-compliant.
 Lack of compliance among franchisees can cost you customers' trust.
 This is why franchisors should conduct constant monitoring to ensure all franchisees are compliant.

-If you're experiencing many non-compliance issues, set up meetings with the franchisees to understand the challenge.
+If you're experiencing non-compliance issues, set up meetings with the franchisees to understand the challenge.
 Maybe the marketing doesn't resonate with their audience, or the promo campaign will lead to losses.
 When you work with franchisees on a local level, you can adjust the marketing guidelines to meet their regional needs.
-Additionally, involving franchisees in the franchise marketing plans can lead to better compliance and less tussle.
+Additionally, involving franchisees in the franchise marketing plans can lead to better compliance and less hassle.

+Monitoring compliance can be done in various ways.
 Franchisors can use secret shoppers and customer surveys to monitor brand compliance.
 Likewise, they can have representatives drop in to monitor and evaluate the franchises.
 The monitoring period should not cause mistrust between the franchisee and the franchisor.
 Instead, it should be a period of learning for both parties.
 One way to do this would be to provide constructive criticism to the franchisee and reward them when they meet brand compliance guidelines.

 Finally, how about setting up a team to handle brand-compliance-related issues?
 Not only will this keep things up to date, but it will also foster accountability at the local franchise level.
 What's more, franchisees will have a direct link to the franchisor on issues concerning brand compliance.
 This will foster trust and better working terms between the two.